 How did receiving food assistance make you feel?

-How would you make ends meet without CalFresh?
+How would you have (or did you) made ends meet without CalFresh?

-Did you use any food assistance programs in addition to CalFresh (i.e. pantries, meal delivery services, etc.)?
+Did you use any other food assistance programs in addition to CalFresh (i.e. free or reduced priced school meals, pantries, meal delivery services, etc.)?

 What are you most proud of in your life?
 Or what are your dreams for the future?